ISC license: OpenBSD license

+Theo de Raadt of OpenBSD chose to retain the original wording, stating that he "disagrees with what ISC did" and is "not confident that their change is good" because "some country's legal systems might not understand 'and/or' in the way the old 'or' was used in the sentence".

 Reception

 In 2015, ISC announced they would release their Kea DHCP Software under the Mozilla Public License 2.0, stating, "There is no longer a good reason for ISC to have its own license, separate from everything else".
 They also preferred a copyleft license, stating, "If a company uses our software but improves it, we really want those improvements to go back into the master source".
 Throughout the following years, they re-licensed all ISC-hosted software, including BIND in 2016 and ISC DHCP Server in 2017.

 The Publications Office of the European Union advises using the MIT license instead of the ISC License in order to reduce license proliferation.

+Despite there being no case law backing up the position that comma and distribute is ambiguous.
 The GNU project states the inclusion of "and/or" still allows the license to be interpreted as prohibiting distribution of modified versions.
 Although they state there is no reason to avoid software released under this license, they advise against using the license to keep the problematic language from causing trouble in the future.